Fair History

 In 1970,the entire club membership worked at the fair.

-In 1980, we built the metal building closest to the airport for the flower show.
+In 1980, KIwanis constructed the metal building nearest the airport for the flower show.

-Over the years, fair ground improvements include midway extension, improved parking facilities and access roads, a covered outdoor stage, track for truck pull contests, enclosed needlework exhibit space, TV lounge in the back of the food booth and more.
+Over the years, fairground improvements have included a midway extension, improved parking facilities and access roads, a covered outdoor stage, a track for tractor pull and truck pull contests, an enclosed needlework exhibit space, a TV lounge in the back of the food booth and more.

-The Kiwaniannes enlarged their Korn Dawg stand in 1989 to almost twice it original size.
+The Kiwaniannes enlarged their Korn Dawg stand in 1989 to almost twice its original size.

-The 1994 Fair was a total rain out, but thanks to Belle City Amusements, who were able to rearrange the schedule, we were able to continue the Fair for a second week.
-This enabled us to pay our bills and support our service projects for the 1994-95 administrative year.
+The 1994 Fair was a total rain out, but thanks to Belle City Amusements, who were able to rearrange their schedule, Griffin Kiwanis able to continue the Fair for a second week.
+This enabled the club to pay its bills and support service projects for the 1994-95 administrative year.

-Beginning with the 1995 Fair, it became a scheduled nine-day event which opens on Thursday of one week and continues through Saturday of the following week (excluding Sunday).
-In 2006 the Club membership voted to open the Fair on Sunday and in 2014 the first Thursday was dropped, making us again a nine day Fair.
+Beginning with the 1995 Fair, it became a scheduled nine-day event which opened on Thursday of one week and continued through Saturday of the following week (excluding Sunday).
+In 2006 the Club membership voted to open the Fair on Sunday, and in 2014 the first Thursday was dropped, making the Fair a nine day event again..

 Over 50,000 people attended the 2002 fair.